-10 German films you have to watch before you die
+10 epic German movies you have to watch before you die

 Films in German have won more foreign language Oscars than any other language since 2000, and half of the movies on this list were Oscar-nominated.
 But even if you don’t go in for award-winning or critically acclaimed films, there's something for everyone in this ten: